 Note: if a dissertation is multi- or interdisciplinary in nature, a significant portion of the work must be comprised by at least one of the current year's fields of competition.

 Any KU doctoral student who meets all of the following criteria is eligible to be nominated.

 - Is currently enrolled in/graduated from a Lawrence/Edwards-based doctoral degree plan;

-- Must have graduated in summer 2022, fall 2022, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2023 graduation deadline (students can verify graduation requirements and deadlines with departments and in the KU academic calendar).
+- Must have graduated between July 1, 2022 and December 31, 2023 or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2024 graduation deadline (students can verify graduation requirements and deadlines with departments and in the KU academic calendar).

-- Summer 2023 graduates should be nominated for the next awards cycle.
+- Summer 2024 graduates should be nominated for the next award cycle.

-The winners of the Argersinger Awards will also be considered for nomination to the Council of Graduate Schools/UMI Distinguished Dissertation Award (more information here).
-See below for additional details of the CGS/UMI Award Submission requirements.
+The winners of the Argersinger Awards will also be considered for nomination to the Council of Graduate Schools/ProQuest Distinguished Dissertation Award (more information here).
+See below for additional details of the CGS/ProQuest award submission requirements.